Example: Simple Criticality Calculation

 Important Analysis Considerations

-When analyzing results from this model, keep in mind these key points:
+When interpreting results from this model, keep in mind:

-• Room temperature cross sections may not be appropriate for operational analysis
+• Room-temperature cross sections (.70c) are not appropriate for operational power analysis — use temperature-dependent data.

-• The simplified material compositions may affect detailed reaction rates
+• The simplified material compositions may affect detailed reaction rate tallies.

-• Additional tallies may be needed for detailed power distribution analysis
+• Additional tallies (F4, F7) are needed for spatial flux and power distribution analysis.